ywaki-econ/ywaki-econ.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor at Department of Economics, Aoyama Gakuin University, and a Honorary Fellow at School of Economics, the University of Queensland.
+I am an Associate Professor at Department of Economics, Aoyama Gakuin University, and a Honorary Senior Fellow at School of Economics, the University of Queensland.

 My research interests include macroeconomics, monetary economics, and computational economics.